nikahmadz/nikahmadz.github.io/pay/README.md

 ***

-I would be glad to receive tips and payment for products and services I have given.
+I accept payment for products and services I have given.
+Please send your payment through these services, then [inform me][3] afterwards.
-Use the following channel to send your payment.
-Please [inform me][3] afterwards.
 Thank you.

 ***